 Technology, Wilderness, and Creation

 Maximum enrollment: 12 credit students.
+No auditors.

 Location: This course takes place off-site, on a boat sailing between the Gulf Islands.